Scripts

 function.
 This function is not defined or callable in Lua.
 Similarly,

-the _env variable is not defined in Lua.
+variable is not defined in Lua.
 We use them here only for

 explanatory purposes.)